 Riviera is a long way from the sort of wide, expansive courses that we see so often on the PGA Tour with the change in pace one of the reasons that so many world class players ring the Genesis Open in their diaries at the start of every season.
 The history and prestige of the course is also a significant pull factor.
 Riviera has hosted three major championships and has form lines that tie up well with other major venues such as Augusta National.

 That said, a Tom Fazio-led redesign in 2008 helped future-proof Riviera in that it cannot simply be overpowered.
 Dog-legs, bunkers and those trees all make it important for players to set up their approach shots whilst what a player does on the greens can make or break their week.
-So, where should your cash be going this week?

 About the Genesis Invitational